Is Russia running out of tanks?

 If one tries to assess the Russians’ ability to supply tanks to Ukraine based on variations in losses, one must assess the current situation.
 The calm period after Bachmut had low losses, but it was not due to a shortage.

-It is also not enough to look at individual days, weeks, or even one or two months.
+It is also not enough to look at individual days, weeks, or even a month or two.
 Losses have decreased several times but have then risen again.

 So far, there is no indication that the situation is different from before and that Russia no longer has any tanks left.